 Since I moved and my new shop is small, I decided to work on some small projects.
 I chose to work on a ring box.
 I wanted to use some techniques that I heard/read about a long time ago, so I decided that the box needed to be round.
 Like a ring.

 I started off with a 2×2x12 block of Bloodwood.
 Just because I liked the color.

 A friend of mine had told me a long time ago that I could use my router as a precision lathe.
 There are some jigs and special tools to consider on the market.
 Since this would be a one-off item, so I was looking for something easier.
 I remember my friend told me that I could do it with circles attached to the block of wood.

 A Google search gave me enough info to start.
 I needed circles to attach to the ends of my block.
-While at the local craft store with my girlfriend, I found 3” circles made from thin plywood stock.
+While at the local craft store, I found 3” circles made from thin plywood stock.
 I would have preferred thicker, but beggars can’t be choosers.